mathworks-ref-arch/matlab-web-app-server-on-aws/releases/R2025a/README.md

 | `27000` | Required for communication between the network license manager and MATLAB Web App Server. |
 | `3389`, `22` | Required for Remote Desktop and Secure Connection functionality.
 This can be used for troubleshooting and debugging MATLAB Web App Server. |

- In addition, in order for Lambda functions present in the MATLAB Web App Server reference architecture to work in an existing Virtual Private Cloud (VPC), you must configure connectivity in your VPC based on whether you choose a public or a private subnet for your deployment.
+ In addition, in order for Lambda functions present in the MATLAB Web App Server reference architecture to work in an existing VPC, you must configure connectivity based on whether you choose a public or a private subnet for your deployment.

-### Use public NAT gateway in a private subnet
+### Use public NAT gateway when deploying to a private subnet
-If you are using an existing VPC and deploying in a private subnet, consider using a public NAT gateway to ensure that the Lambda functions can communicate within your VPC.
-In the context of private subnets, ensure that a public NAT Gateway is associated with a public subnet.
-This setup allows private subnets to leverage the NAT Gateway in their routing configurations, enabling outbound internet access while maintaining their own privacy.
+If you are using an existing VPC and deploying in a private subnet, consider using a public NAT gateway associated with a public subnet.
+This setup allows the Lambda functions to communicate with other resources within your VPC.
 For more information, see [NAT gateways](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-gateway.html) in the AWS documentation.

-### Create interface endpoint in a public subnet
+### Create interface VPC endpoint when deploying to a public subnet
-If you are using an existing VPC and deploying in a public subnet, then you must add an interface endpoint to one of the public subnets in the VPC.
-You can check if such an endpoint already exists by navigating to the AWS Portal, selecting **Endpoints**, and filtering by VPC ID for the VPC you are using for deployment.
+If you are using an existing VPC and deploying in a public subnet, then you must add an interface VPC endpoint to one of the public subnets in the VPC.
+You can check if such an endpoint already exists by navigating to the AWS Console, selecting **Endpoints**, and filtering by VPC ID for the VPC you are using for deployment.
 If no such endpoint is present, follow these steps:

 1. Click **Create endpoint**.
 1. Provide a name tag for the endpoint.